What we teach at Alderman Pounder

 Fluency in the core subjects, with reading at the heart, enables access to the full curriculum and is therefore integral to our approach.
 The curriculum is carefully designed through enquiry drivers (for example: History, Geography and Arts), enhancers and discrete subjects, ensuring coverage, progression and retention of knowledge and skills.

-Due to our published admission number (PAN), which is set at 70 children per year group, we operate a two-year cycle in Key Stage 1 ensuring that there is full curriculum coverage during children's time with us.
+Due to having mixed-age classes in Years 1 and 2, we operate a two-year cycle in Key Stage 1 ensuring that there is full curriculum coverage during children's time with us.
 Our curriculum progression makes use of the Flying High Key Knowledge Progression Documents (KKPDs) to ensure learning builds on prior learning throughout children's time with us.
 These documents are based on the EYFS Statutory Framework, National Curriculum Programmes of Study and the Nottinghamshire Agreed Syllabus for RE.

 Discrete teaching of subjects